The Forgotten Battle: Plot

-Elsewhere, Glider Pilot Regiment Sergeant Will Sinclair, Captain Tony Turner, and Free Dutch Forces soldier Henk Sneijder crash-land in a flooded estuary in Zeeland after their Airspeed Horsa glider is hit by anti-aircraft fire during Operation Market Garden.
+Glider Pilot Regiment Sergeant Will Sinclair, Lieutenant Tony Turner, and Free Dutch Forces soldier Henk Sneijder crash-land in a flooded estuary in Zeeland after their Airspeed Horsa glider is hit by anti-aircraft fire during Operation Market Garden.
 Turner is wounded during the crash-landing.
-After wading through the marshes, they shelter at a farmhouse whose owner informs them that Operation Market Garden has failed and that the Canadian Army have entered Holland.
-They decide to head for the Canadian lines.
-They take shelter in another house but are abandoned the next day by the other members of their unit.
-They are then attacked by German soldiers, and Turner is killed.
-Henk, exhausted and unable to swim, is left behind by Sinclair, who reaches the Allied line and joins Canadian forces advancing on Walcheren island.
+After wading through the marshes, they shelter at a farmhouse whose owner informs them that Operation Market Garden has failed and that the Canadian Army has entered the Netherlands.
+Setting out for the Canadian lines through flooded terrain, they take shelter but are abandoned the next day by the other members of their unit.
+During an attack by German soldiers, Turner is killed.
+Henk, exhausted and unable to swim, is left behind by Sinclair, who reaches the Allied line and joins Canadian forces advancing on Walcheren.

-Prior to the Battle of Walcheren Causeway, Teuntje is captured while helping Janna escape on a boat with Dirk's photos and the map.
-Janna is shot and mortally wounded, but makes it to the Allied lines before dying.
-Marinus takes part in the German defence of Walcheren island while Sinclair participates in the Allied assault.
-Both sides sustain heavy casualties but the Allied forces ultimately prevail.
-Marinus deserts the German forces.
-During the battle, Sinclair and Marinus cross paths but the two men decide to let each other go.
+Prior to the Battle of Walcheren Causeway, Teuntje is captured and Janna is shot, but delivers the map to Allied soldiers before dying.
+Marinus takes part in the German defense of Walcheren Island while Sinclair participates in the Allied attack, a costly frontal assault.
+A second attack, planned with the map Jenna provided, goes in across the water and strikes the German defences from the flank.
+Sinclair and Marinus encounter each other in the fighting, briefly hold each other at gunpoint, then let each other go.

-As the Germans retreat, Marinus kills a German soldier attempting to execute Teuntje but is shot during the struggle.
+As the Germans retreat, Marinus kills a German soldier assaulting Teuntje but is shot during the struggle.
 A grateful Teuntje tends to him, but Marinus dies of his injuries.
-Sinclair and other Allied soldiers find Marinus' body next to Teuntje next to, who walks away as the town is liberated.
+Sinclair and other Allied soldiers find Marinus' body next to Teuntje, who walks away as the town is liberated.

 An epilogue mentions that the Allied victory at Walcheren enabled the reopening of the port of Antwerp to Allied forces and helped contribute to the Liberation of the Netherlands on 5 May 1945.